 We’ve spoken to a number of the major roadside assistance providers, and all of them have confirmed that they will provide recovery services for electric vehicles in the exact same manner as they would for conventional fuel cars, i.e tow the vehicle to the nearest garage (or charge point).

 Some providers are also able to offer quick charging at the roadside via their support vehicles, but as always, it’s worth checking your policy to be 100% sure of what your breakdown coverage entails.

-One of the most often asked questions about electric cars, and understandably so.
+One of the most often asked questions about electric cars, 'what is the average life of an EV battery?', and understandably so.

 It’s an inescapable fact that, just like regular cars, an electric vehicle will eventually wear out to the point of unusable.
 As the current generation of EVs hasn’t been around long enough to test longevity in a real-world setting, their average lifespan is open to speculation – however, the good news is that this uncertainty is covered by extremely generous manufacturer warranties.

 As a rule of thumb, you can expect a nice 7 or 8 year warranty on the battery (or a minimum mileage of around 100,000) which arguably provides even more peace-of-mind than a brand new petrol model.

 Many electric cars borrow the same chassis design as their conventional cousins, and as such crash testing between the two has produced largely the same results.

 If your EV does get in a crash, however, there won’t be a tank of flammable liquid involved, so there’s that.

 Rising fuel costs are one of the many reasons people are increasingly considering making the switch to electric, but how cheap is the EV alternative?